Fatty liver - nonalcoholic

 NAFLD also occurs in people who have no known risk factors.

-Often, people with NAFLD have no symptoms.
+People with NAFLD often have no symptoms.
 When symptoms occur, the most common include:

 - Pain in the upper right abdomen

-In people with NASH who have liver damage, symptoms may include:
+In people with NASH who have liver damage (cirrhosis), symptoms may include: